 Why Anti-Racism Must Be a Cornerstone of Being a Global Citizen

-Modern inequalities can be traced back to racism for hundreds of years.
+Modern inequalities can be traced back to hundreds of years of racism.

 Millions of people are marching for racial justice globally, from Addis Ababa to Paris to Auckland to New York.
-The most recent cases of police killing Black people struck a nerve in communities worldwide because they reflect the systemic and far-reaching problem of racism that people of color must contend with every day.
+The most recent cases of police killing Black people struck a nerve in communities worldwide because they reflect the systemic and far-reaching problem of racism that Black people, Indigenous people, and people of color (BIPOC) must contend with every day.

 Police violence — knees to necks, bullets to heads, tasers to chests — is one of the most gruesome and familiar manifestations of systemic racism.
 The protest chant "No Justice, No Peace," heard throughout streets across the world, speaks to profound flaws in the administration of justice — from cash bail systems to the lack of legal representation to the criminalization of poverty.